 Where to stay in Tulum?

-Once you decide on location, look at the options available in your price point.
+Once you settle on a location, look at the options available at your price point.
 Cheaper accommodations include hostels and rooms in shared homes.
 More expensive options would be beachfront hotels and jungle villas.
 Make sure you look at amenities as well, as more expensive options might offer more services you are looking for.

-If you don’t want to worry on your trip, let Casai take care of the details.
-Our range of comfortable, trendy getaways in Tulum range in size and price, yet you have the Casai guarantee of comfort, locality, and luxury.
-Check out our website for options and availability.
+If you don’t want to worry during your trip, let Casai handle all the details.
+Our range of comfortable, trendy getaways in Tulum range in size and price, yet you always with the Casai guarantee: comfort, locality, and luxury.
+Book your stay here.